mesosphere/dcos-docs-site/1.11/release-notes/1.11.0-beta3/index.md

 ## Metrics
 - Metrics - The DC/OS metrics component now produces metrics in Prometheus format.
 [View the documentation](/1.11/metrics).

-### Pods

 ## Platform
 - Fault domain awareness.
 Use fault domain awareness to make your services highly available and to allow for increased capacity when needed.
 [View the documentation](/1.11/deploying-services/fault-domain-awareness). [enterprise type="inline" size="small" /]
 - Linked clusters.
 A cluster link is a _**unidirectional**_ relationship between a cluster and another cluster.
 You add and remove links from one cluster to another cluster using DC/OS CLI.
 Once a link is set up you can easily switch between clusters using the CLI or UI.
 [View the documentation](/1.11/administering-clusters/multiple-clusters/cluster-links). [enterprise type="inline" size="small" /]
 - UCR - Added support for Docker image garbage collection.
 [View the documentation](/1.11/deploying-services/containerizers).

 ## Updated DC/OS data services
-- TLS auth for DC/OS Kafka is now supported. [other data services?]
+- TLS auth for DC/OS Kafka, DC/OS Cassandra, DC/OS Elastic, and DC/OS HDFS is now supported.
 - Fault domain awareness for DC/OS Kafka, DC/OS Cassandra, DC/OS Elastic and DC/OS HDFS.
 Use fault domain awareness to make your services highly available and to allow for increased capacity when needed.
+- New API endpoint to pause a node for DC/OS Kafka, DC/OS Cassandra, DC/OS Elastic, and DC/OS HDFS.
+Use this endpointd to relaunch a node in an idle command state for debugging purposes.
-[View the documentation](/1.11/deploying-services/fault-domain-awareness).
+- New beta DC/OS Kafka ZooKeeper service.
+[View the documentation](/services/beta-zookeeper/index.md).

 # Breaking changes